 You have goals for your business and you’re ready to take it to the next level.
 With the right planning, incorporation could be a leap forward.

-Whatever your field of business—agriculture, technology, design, and more—there are many managerial strategies to consider, including incorporation, that can quickly become overwhelming.
+Whatever your field of business— health, agriculture, technology, design, and more—there are many managerial strategies to consider, including incorporation, that can quickly become overwhelming.

 The term “incorporation” refers to the legal process of creating a “corporation”.
 In Canada, a corporation has the same rights and obligations under Canadian law as a human being.
 Legally separate from its owners and shareholders, a corporation can, through its directors, act in its own name.
 This might include signing contracts, opening a bank account, or paying salaries to employees.